seungguJ/news_summary/README.md

 ### Crawling

 - News headlines for 6 media companies from Naver
-- Economic articles from naver
+- Economics articles from naver
 - IT/Science articles from naver
 - AI articles from AI times